 Is there a difference between an anxiety attack and a panic attack?

-An anxiety attack, people may feel fearful, apprehensive, may feel their heart racing or feel short of breath, but it’s very short lived, and when the stressor goes away, so does the anxiety attack.
-Panic attack on the other hand doesn’t come in reaction to a stressor.
-It’s unprovoked and unpredictable.
+With an anxiety attack, a person may feel fearful, apprehensive, feel his/her heart racing or feel short of breath.
+It’s usually temporary, and when the stressor goes away, so it makes the anxiety attack.

 Recurrent expected or unexpected panic attacks AND one or more of the following symptoms for at least one month: